Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   Available options are:
   - @c "vertical"
   - @c "horizontal"
+- @c "bin-label-display": string specifying how to display labels on the bars.
 - Some base properties available to [graphs](#graph-properties).

 ## Common Axis {#common-axis-properties}